 The Everest region is our most popular trekking destination in Nepal.
 It is a difficult region of Nepal to access on foot compared to other regions, so a forty minute flight is needed to fly from Kathmandu to Lukla, where a small air strip sits on an angled runway at 2,860m/ 9,383 ft.
 From there access to the Everest region starts by foot, weather your destination is Everest base Camp, Gokyo, Mera peak, Island peak or Mt.
-Everest itself, Lukla is the quickest way to access the Khumbu, Everest region.
-Annapurna is west of the Everest region near Pokhara.
+Everest itself.
+Lukla is the quickest way to access the Khumbu but becoming more challenging with rising numbers looking to enter the Everest region.
+The Annapurna Region is west of the Everest region near Pokhara.

 The Solu Khumbu or Everest region is famous for hosting the highest mountain in the world, Mt.
 Everest sitting at 8,848m/ 29,035 ft.
 This region is not only one of the most visually stunning regions on Earth, the people, villages, monasteries and massive mountains will all keep you wanting to come back again and again to further explore this beautiful area.